Fraud Blocker

 4. Get the Most Out of a Future Apprenticeship

 Some states may require electrical workers to complete an apprenticeship before claiming their status as a journeyman.
 You must research the requirements for your state of residence.
-If that’s the case where you live, it might still be worth considering enrolling at a trade school.
+If that’s where you live, it might still be worth considering enrolling at a trade school.

 Many apprenticeship programs require participants to complete a certain number of classroom hours.
 Your time spent at trade school could help you better be prepared for your apprenticeship, even if the classroom time is not required.
 You can decide if you believe this will be helpful to you.